 Smarter Drafter Pro

-Re-architecting an enterprise-grade legaltech platform for large-scale data sharing: I co-created the core data model and owned the UX/UI execution.
+Unlocking two time-sensitive enterprise deals by re-architecting a legaltech platform for large-scale data sharing: I co-created the core data model and owned the UX/UI execution.

-Re-architecting an enterprise-grade legaltech platform for large-scale data sharing: I co-created the core data model and owned the UX/UI execution.
+Unlocking two time-sensitive enterprise deals by re-architecting a legaltech platform for large-scale data sharing: I co-created the core data model and owned the UX/UI execution.

 Year